Content Audits

 - Evaluating your top authors

-For example, last year I did a content audit at Backlinko.
+For example, few years ago I did a content audit at Backlinko.

 I noticed that some of my content that did well back in the day started to fade (in terms of traffic and Google rankings).